 Work on projects in a collaborative setting

-- Take advantage of our flexible plans and scholarships
+Take advantage of our flexible plans and scholarships

-- Get access to VIP events and workshops
+Get access to VIP events and workshops

-The full-time User Experience Design program is designed to introduce the skills and concepts required to become a User Experience Designer.
+The User Experience Design bootcamp is designed to introduce the skills and concepts required to become a UX Designer.

-The part-time User Experience (UX) Design course was developed for professionals with an interest in digital design, web development, and improving the user experience of their product or digital properties.
+The part-time User Experience (UX) Design course was developed for professionals with an interest in UX design.

-User Interface (UI) Design is the practice of transforming user goals and requirements into beautiful, intuitive, and functional digital interfaces.
+User Interface (UI) Design is the practice of transforming user goals and requirements into web designs that delight users.